Click on photos to enlarge!

 *

-below: photo taken while standing by the railroad tracks, looking at the same two St. Jude's houses (which fronted onto Park St.) from the rear, in Feb.
+below: this photo was taken while standing by the railroad tracks, looking back at the rear of the same two St. Jude's houses (which fronted onto Park St.) in Feb.
 1976.
 To the right can be seen a bit of Zimmerman Ave.; the small stone building at the far right centre of photo is part of the grand Federal building, which was built in 1883.
 It held the Customs and Post Office, and later police station, but has sadly sat abandoned and vacant for decades. (see: Niagara Falls, Then and Now: The old Post Office) At the far-left is seen the south-east rear corner of the Eastland Shed.

-above: The same view looking from the rear towards Park St. where the St. Jude's buildings once stood on the now-vacant lot.
+above: This is the same view, looking from the rear towards Park St. where the St. Jude's buildings once stood on the now-vacant lot.
 This view is from the rear south-west corner of Park and Zimmerman, and is looking across to the north-east corner of the same intersection, where the old Federal building stands.
-The small stone building (from the previous 1976 photo above) can still be seen on Zimmerman Ave., standing to the north of the abandoned Federal building.
-In both above photos can also be seen the gable and chimney of the building further to the north along Zimmerman.
+The small stone building (seen also in the previous 1976 photo above) can still be seen on Zimmerman Ave., standing to the north of the abandoned Federal building.
+In both above photos can also be seen the gable and chimney of the building further to the north along Zimmerman Ave, which for years was a custom broker's office.

 *